 What are the common challenges when buying Traffic Data?

-It is also necessary to ensure the Traffic Data collected matches your company’s needs.
+It is also necessary to ensure the traffic data collected matches your company’s needs.
 This entails analysing raw traffic data and traffic data samples.
 From here, you can communicate your requirements to you traffic data supplier, and get traffic data which matches your company’s needs.
 Extraction of useful information from these data samples can be a complicated process.
 Trial and error with different questions is the best way to get useful results.

 Businesses need to ensure Traffic data is tested regularly for accuracy and error minimisation.
 Always check that your traffic data provider has quality certifications and error-reduction procedures in place.

 What to ask Traffic Data providers?

-- Does the Traffic Data analytics system use Machine Learning techniques to improve performance over time?
+- Does the traffic data analytics system use Machine Learning techniques to improve performance over time?

-- Will the Traffic data system integrate with my existing business technologies?
+- Will the traffic data system integrate with my existing business technologies?